Democratic backsliding in Europe by country: Poland

 Following the 2023 parliamentary election and the re-appointment of Donald Tusk as prime minister, there were indicators of a reverse trend towards democratisation.

-Since coming to power, Tusk's coalition oversaw the 2025 Polish presidential election, in which politicians and journalists aligned with the ruling coalition sowed doubt about the election results.
+Since coming to power, Tusk's coalition oversaw the 2025 Polish presidential election, in which politicians and journalists aligned with the ruling coalition questioned the election results.
 Roman Giertych claimed opposition committed organized electoral fraud, claiming also that Nawrocki's campaign was advantaged by a right-leaning TikTok algorithm, which helped them in the campaign.
 Many other journalists and politicians, like PKW member Ryszard Kalisz, called for a recount of the election.
 Other figures, like Prime Minister Donald Tusk and Trzaskowski's chief of staff or organizations like the Conference of Ambassadors and Committee for the Defence of Democracy also cast doubt on the election results.

-Following the election, election denialists, including Prime Minister Donald Tusk, attempted to have the Marshal of the Sejm, Szymon Hołownia, block or postpone the inauguration of Karol Nawrocki as president of Poland by calling an indefinite break during the National Assembly (the joint session of the Sejm and Senat), during Nawrocki's inauguration, after which the Marshal of the Sejm would serve as acting president, which was described by some as an attempt to conduct a coup d'etat.
+Following the election, Prime Minister Donald Tusk attempted to have the Marshal of the Sejm, Szymon Hołownia, block or postpone the inauguration of Karol Nawrocki as president of Poland due to alleged election fraud by calling an indefinite break during the National Assembly (the joint session of the Sejm and Senat), during Nawrocki's inauguration, after which the Marshal of the Sejm would serve as acting president, which was described by some as an attempt to conduct a coup d'etat.
 Following Hołownia's refusal of the idea, pro-government outlets like Gazeta Wyborcza accused Hołownia of treason against the Constitution.

+In February 2026, President Nawrocki proposed new legislation that would imprison officials who "persistently question" his powers or of PiS-appointed judges for up to ten years, which was subsequently condemned by the Polish government as "autocratic".